netdata/netdata/docs/netdata-cloud/signing-in.md

 ??? note "Registration route when using a private registry"
-    If you're using a private registry, clicking the `Sign in` button will display a modal window warning you about the process of migrating away from your private registry and to Netdata Cloud's registry.
+    If you're using a private registry, clicking the **Sign in** button will display a modal window warning you about the process of migrating away from your private registry and to Netdata Cloud's registry.

     ![A screenshot of the private registry warning modal](https://user-images.githubusercontent.com/1153921/59782901-ca091d00-9273-11e9-9f9a-0cb18f78ca26.png)

-    If you agree to use Netdata Cloud over your private registry, and opt-in to let Netdata Cloud receive and store the information described [here](../../registry/README.md#what-data-does-the-registry-store), you should click the `Sign in` button again.
-If not, click the `Cancel` button to continue using your private registry.
+    If you agree to use Netdata Cloud over your private registry, and opt-in to let Netdata Cloud receive and store the information described [here](../../registry/README.md#what-data-does-the-registry-store), you should click the **Sign in** button again.
+If not, click the **Cancel** button to continue using your private registry.

 ### Choosing your registration or sign in method

-After clicking the `Sign in` button, you'll be directed to the Netdata Cloud registration/sign in page.
+After clicking the **Sign in** button, you'll be directed to the Netdata Cloud registration/sign in page.
 Choose to authorize with your Google account, GitHub account, or email.

 !!! attention
     Be consistent with the sign in method you use, whether GitHub, Google, or email.
-If you sign in via different methods, the system may accidentally create multiple Netdata Accounts.
-We are currently working on a fix for this inconsistent behavior.
+If you sign in via different methods, the system will create multiple Netdata Cloud accounts, one for each sign-in method used.
+We plan to offer multiple authentication methods for the same account in the future.

 ![Screenshot of the registration/sign in view for Netdata Cloud](https://user-images.githubusercontent.com/1153921/59783226-8bc02d80-9274-11e9-8bbc-4718759b3145.png)

 ### Registration via Google

-Click the `Authorize with Google` button to begin registration.
+Click the **Authorize with Google** button to begin registration.
 You will be redirected to a Google authentication form where you confirm you will "share your name, email address, language preference, and profile picture with netdata.cloud."

 ![Screenshot of the Google authentication screen for Netdata Cloud](https://user-images.githubusercontent.com/1153921/59786094-50752d00-927b-11e9-9411-5d7ce2b71ab0.png)